frederic-perez/AmE-dictionary/data/dictionary.md

 __kill clock__ _v_
 __kill<sup>1</sup>__ _v_ _slang_ :two::hammer: _Kill the music._
 __kill<sup>2</sup>__ _n_ _volleyball_ _Benson had 16 kills for the Thunderbirds._
+__killer application__ _n_ (killer app) A highly innovative, very powerful, or extremely useful computer application; esp one sufficiently important as to justify purchase of the equipment or software.
 __killer bees__
 __killing field__ _n_ :two: (usually plural) An area where many people have died (usually by massacre or genocide during war or violent civil disturbance).
 __killjoy__ _n_ :two: One who spoils the enthusiasm or fun of others. _Syn_ wet blanket